seraogianluca/RoomBooking/docs/Manual.md

 ### 4.2.
 Delete a booking

-The application shows a list of the user's bookings and asks to choose one of them:
+The system shows a list of the user's bookings and claims to choose one of them:

 ```
 List of your booked rooms: